oracle-livelabs/apex/event-mangement/4-ui-apex-assistant/4-ui-apex-assistant.md

     **Prompt 1:**
      ```
     <copy>
-    Generate some HTML to display start date and end date as a labelled information using span tag.
+    Generate some HTML to display start date and end date as labelled information using span tag.
     </copy>
     ```